hannahro15/Cattery-project/README.md

 After that, click on deploy from branch under the source tab.

-Under the branch tab below, select main branch(could be master intead), and to the right of it select where it says /root.
+Under the branch tab below, select main branch(could be master instead), and to the right of it select where it says /root.

 To the right of where the main/master branch were selected and '/root', then click save.

-The website should now be working and this is the [link to the deployed site](https://hannahro15.github.io/Cattery-project/).
+The website should now be working and this is the [link to the deployed site](https://hannahro15.github.io/Cattery-project/) which is found in your repository.